dafny-lang/dafny/docs/DafnyRef/Types.md

 The third form is the same as the second, but invokes the _anonymous constructor_ of the class (that is, a constructor declared with the empty-string name).

+The details of constructors and other class members are described in [Section 6.3.2](#sec-constructor-methods).

 <!--PDF NEWPAGE-->
 ## 5.9.
 Trait types ([grammar](#g-trait-type)) {#sec-trait-types}